ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 Calling `range lo hi` returns a increasing list of consecutive integers between `lo` and `hi`, including both.

 The function `day_of_week` calculates the day of the week for a given date.
 Generative large language model chatbots such as ChatGPT do a very good job at explaining such a function.
 Have a look at the result of a prompt such as “Explain how this code works” followed by the code if you want to learn more about this function.

+The `friday13` function use an algorithm with two nested loops.
+Each `let*` acts almost like a for loop with a counter, a starting value and an ending value.
+Each inner loop iteration produces a list.
+The global result is the concatenation and the flattening of those lists into a single one.